if-itb/if4050-2015-ServiceAdapter/README.md

 Requreiments:
  1. Install nodejs and npm
  2. Install all required package (npm install)
- 3. Install gulp as global library (npm install gulp --global)
+ 3. [OPTIONAL, if wanna use gulp]Install gulp as global library (npm install gulp --global)

 How to Deploy
  1. Pull the repo